danielbodnar/awesome-stars/BY-LANG.md

 ## TypeScript

+- [bencoveney/barrelsby](https://github.com/bencoveney/barrelsby) - Automatic TypeScript barrels (index.ts files) for your entire code base
+- [expo/eas-cli](https://github.com/expo/eas-cli) - Fastest way to build, submit, and update iOS and Android apps
+- [pnp/cli-microsoft365](https://github.com/pnp/cli-microsoft365) - Manage Microsoft 365 and SharePoint Framework projects on any platform
+- [cloudflare/workers-sdk](https://github.com/cloudflare/workers-sdk) - ⛅️ Home to Wrangler, the CLI for Cloudflare Workers®
+- [web-infra-dev/rsbuild](https://github.com/web-infra-dev/rsbuild) - The Rspack-based build tool.
+It's fast, out-of-the-box and extensible.
+- [Puskar-Roy/create-my-api](https://github.com/Puskar-Roy/create-my-api) - An Awesome API Library and a CLI, designed to accelerate the creation of Backend projects.
+- [ryansonshine/typescript-npm-package-template](https://github.com/ryansonshine/typescript-npm-package-template) - Boilerplate to kickstart creating an npm package using TypeScript
+- [JS-DevTools/npm-publish](https://github.com/JS-DevTools/npm-publish) - GitHub Action to publish to NPM
+- [renejfc/conmmit](https://github.com/renejfc/conmmit) - A CLI that helps you create conventional commits with ease :)
+- [Glowstudent777/YouVersion-API-NPM](https://github.com/Glowstudent777/YouVersion-API-NPM) - A simple module to get the Verse of the Day or any verse you would like.
+- [visormatt/generator](https://github.com/visormatt/generator) - 🤖 A Command Line Tool to speed up the creation of repetitive boiler-plate code.
 - [AthennaIO/Artisan](https://github.com/AthennaIO/Artisan) - 💻 The Athenna CLI application.
 Built on top of commander and inspired in @adonisjs/ace.
 - [angelmadames/dems-cli](https://github.com/angelmadames/dems-cli) - DEMS (Development Environment Management System) CLI Made with Bun and Commander.js.
 - [trvswgnr/cmdctr](https://github.com/trvswgnr/cmdctr) - A *tiny* no-frills library for creating CLI applications.